Site Builder is a legacy product and is no longer available to new Customers. |

 Daily/Nightly Bookings:

-For daily and nightly bookings, the inputs will appear as start and end date blocks, as seen in the image below.
+The inputs will appear as start and end date blocks for daily and nightly bookings, as seen in the image below.
 By default, the dates displayed are today’s date as the start date.

-To change the start date, simply select the start date which will open a calendar displaying the current month and following month.
+To change the start date, simply select the start date, which will open a calendar displaying the current month and the following month.
 Any unavailable dates are greyed out.
 Once a start date is selected, the end date block automatically activates.

 Time slots/Per time booking:

 For timeslot items or products, selecting the date for the booking is similar to that of daily/nightly bookings.
-However, there will only be one date available to select, rather than a start and end date.
+However, one date will be available to select, rather than a start and end date.

 Hourly Bookings

-For hourly items or flextime products, selecting the date for the booking is, again, similar to that of daily/nightly bookings.
-However, based on how your inventory is configured, there may only be one date available to select, or both start and end dates.
+For hourly items or flextime products, selecting the date for the booking is similar to that of daily/nightly bookings.
+However, based on how your inventory is configured, one date may be available to select, or both start and end dates.

 In addition to the date selector, the available start and end times are displayed in separate dropdown menus.
 Depending on the configuration of your hourly item or flextime product, the time options available in the dropdowns will vary.